php/web-doc/tutorial/translating.md

 <!-- $Revision$ -->
 <!-- CREDITS: johnsmith -->
 ```
-Numbers came from diff showed above.
-If you want to add yourself to credits tag which already exists, separate
+The new EN-Revision number came from the diff shown above.
+If you want to add
+yourself to a CREDITS tag that already exists, separate
-usernames with coma, i.e.: `<!-- CREDITS: george, johnsmith -->`.
+usernames with a comma, i.e.: `<!-- CREDITS: george, johnsmith -->`.

-Finally, your translation is up-to-date.
-It is quite long process but it's simple and logical when you get used to.
+Your translation is now up-to-date.
+It is quite a long process but it's simple
+and logical when you get used to it.